 C6.
 What should I do if I plan to stay in Singapore longer than my granted stay validity?

 You may seek extension of your Short Term Social Visit Pass (STVP) from Singapore Immigration & Checkpoints Authority (ICA).
-Please click here for more information.
+Please visit

 C7.
 Can I extend my stay in Singapore after the course?

 You should go in-person to Immigration & Checkpoint Authority of Singapore to get your social visit pass extended.
-You may refer to the ICA link for more information.
+Please visit

 C8.
 Am I allowed to work while in Singapore?